Carlos Motta, Artist

 A New Discovery: Queer Immigration in Perspective attempted to bring attention to the way immigrant and queer politics intersect in the public sphere in ways that both confront, challenge and transform the state mechanisms that police borders and bodies in the United States.
 This dialogue strives to generate new ideas on how to better make a difference in the lives of queer people around the world

-A TIMELINE OF QUEER IMMIGRATION AND SOCIAL INTERVENTION-BASED PERFORMANCE
+A TIMELINE OF QUEER MIGRATIONS AND A SOCIAL INTERVENTION-BASED PERFORMANCE

-A Timeline of Queer Immigration is an attempt to compile key events regarding queer immigration, although international in scope, it is mostly centered around U.S. legal and cultural issues.
+A Timeline of Queer Migrations is an attempt to compile key events regarding queer immigration, although international in scope, it is mostly centered around U.S. legal and cultural issues.

 Download PDF here